wieden-kennedy/autoscalebot/README.md

 -----------------------

 1. ```pip install heroku-web-autoscale```, and add it to your `requirements.txt`
 2. Set `AUTOSCALE_SETTINGS` in your `settings.py`, as well as any optional tuning settings.
-Prefix all names on the settings list below with `AUTOSCALE_`
 3. If you want the built-in test view:

     settings.py: